2xic/tinyeth/src/network/journey.md

 The nice thing with containers is that it allows better testing, and cleans up the general interface of the code.

+### Day x + 6
+Did not code on this last few days.

+Back again today.
+Found out I had confused part of the message codes between https://github.com/ethereum/devp2p/blob/master/discv4.md#ping-packet-0x01  and https://github.com/ethereum/devp2p/blob/master/rlpx.md .
+Fun !

+Anyways, continued work on trying to get message communication to work.

+Having some problems with the decoding after sending the hello message.
+I send a ping packet, and after that the frame communication stops working.

+After a bit of testing I think the problem is the order the message appeared in, can easily test this by switching up the way the peer handles new messages.
+So I will try to make it into a message queue.